sensor-dream/APIVOF/guidelines/list-info/S-packs-in-system-fedora-34.md

 <summary>SDL_sound</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Library handling decoding of several popular sound file formats
+Short desc    : Library handling decoding of several popular sound file formats
 URL          : http://www.icculus.org/SDL_sound
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : SDL_sound is a library that handles the decoding of several popular sound file
+Descript     : SDL_sound is a library that handles the decoding of several popular sound file
              : formats, such as .WAV and .OGG.
              :
              : It is meant to make the programmer's sound playback tasks simpler.
 The